Overview of Course Sequences

 - Option 2: The more difficult PhD course sequence both 806 & 807

 Up to 6 hours of courses may be taken outside the department

-Obtain prior approval from the graduate coordinator
+Obtain prior approval for external courses from the graduate program coordinator

 III.
 Four Alternative Themes for the Masters Degree in Economics